ataberkkahraman/ataberkkahraman/README.md

 ---

 ## Data Considerations
-- Variability in performance due to external factors such as illness or injuries will be noted as potential outliers.
+Performance variability caused by external factors like illness or injuries will be flagged as potential outliers.

-- The dataset will only include days when the Bench Press was tested to maintain consistency in the dependent variable.
+- To ensure consistency in the dependent variable, the dataset will only include days when Bench Press performance was tested.
-- I will document any significant changes in workout routines or nutrition plans that may impact the analysis.
+- I’ll also record any significant changes to workout routines or nutrition plans that could influence the analysis.

 ---